 Step 2: Evaluate your asset allocation

-Once you have a handle on your portfolio’s overall performance, you can assess your asset allocation.
+Your checkup is a great time to reconsider your asset allocation.
 As a starting point, check to make sure that the target you have set for your balance of stocks and bonds matches your goals, risk tolerance, and time horizon.

 As your life changes, you may want to adjust your strategy and target asset mix.
 For instance, a young person investing for retirement may be willing to take on more risk in his or her portfolio, and as a result could aim to hold a greater proportion in stocks than bonds.
 On the other hand, an investor nearing retirement may want to protect against near-term volatility by constructing a more balanced portfolio.
 Similarly, a shift in income due to a job change, a new family situation such as a marriage or divorce, or some other life event could require you to revisit your strategy.